Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces: Abstract

 \section{Abstract}

-The ability to optimize multiple competing objective functions with high sample efficiency is imperative in many applied problems across science and industry.
-Multi-objective Bayesian optimization (BO) achieves strong empirical performance on such problems, but even with recent methodological advances, it has been restricted to simple, low-dimensional domains.
-Most existing BO methods exhibit poor performance on search spaces with more than a few dozen parameters.
-In this work we propose \ALG, a method for multi-objective Bayesian optimization over high-dimensional search spaces. \ALG performs local Bayesian optimization within multiple trust regions simultaneously, allowing it to explore and identify diverse solutions even when the objective functions are difficult to model globally.
-We show that \ALG significantly advances the state-of-the-art in sample-efficiency for several high-dimensional synthetic and real-world multi-objective problems, including a vehicle design problem with $222$ parameters, demonstrating that \ALG is a practical approach for challenging and important problems that were previously out of reach for BO methods.
+Many real world scientific and industrial applications require optimizing multiple competing black-box objectives.
+When the objectives are expensive-to-evaluate, multi-objective Bayesian optimization (BO) is a popular approach because of its high sample efficiency.
+However, even with recent methodological advances, most existing multi-objective BO methods perform poorly on search spaces with more than a few dozen parameters and rely on global surrogate models that scale cubically with the number of observations.
+In this work we propose \ALG, a scalable method for multi-objective BO over high-dimensional search spaces. \ALG identifies diverse globally optimal solutions by performing BO in multiple local regions of the design space in parallel using a coordinated strategy.
+We show that \ALG significantly advances the state-of-the-art in sample efficiency for several high-dimensional synthetic problems and real world applications, including an optical display design problem and a vehicle design problem with $146$ and $222$ parameters, respectively.
+On these problems, where existing BO algorithms fail to scale and perform well, \ALG provides practitioners with order-of-magnitude improvements in sample efficiency over the current approach.